-Mission trip fund-raising characters
+Mission trip fundraising characters that frustrate me

 - Prudence Procrastinator